goiosunsw/TrackDraw/README.md

 TrackDraw
 =========
-TrackDraw (version 0.1.0) is an open-source speech analysis and synthesis tool.
+TrackDraw (version 0.2.0) is an open-source speech analysis and synthesis tool.

 People
 ======
 TrackDraw was written by A.Y.
-Cho (M.S., pursuing Ph.D. at Harvard) and Daniel Guest (pursuing B.S. at UT Dallas).
+Cho (M.S., pursuing Ph.D. at Harvard) and Daniel Guest (pursuing Ph.D. at Minnesota).
-Email Daniel at daniel.guest@utdallas.edu with questions.
+Email Daniel at guest121@umn.edu with questions.

 History
 =======
 The original TrackDraw was a MATLAB package designed by Peter Assmann, Will Ballard, Laurie Bornstein, and Dwayne Paschall.
 This package allowed the user to draw tracks on a graphical user interface which served as the input for time-varying formant resonators in a Klatt synthesizer.
 It also supported drawing tracks over the spectrogram of an input speech waveform and sine-wave synthesis.
 More information about the original TrackDraw can be found here: http://www.utdallas.edu/~assmann/TRACKDRAW/about.html

-In the summer of 2016, efforts began to modernize the original TrackDraw and expand on its features.
-This code represents the first complete alpha build of the modernized TrackDraw in Python 3.
+In the summer of 2016, efforts began in the UT Dallas Speech Perception Lab to modernize the original TrackDraw and expand on its features.
+This repository contains the alpha build of the modernized TrackDraw in Python 3.

 Installation
 ============